seanharrington256/WY-T3-WGS-Tutorial/README.md

 The FASTA format is similar to the FASTQ format except it does not include quality information.
 Each sequence is also delineated by a '>' symbol instead of a '@'.
 In addition, all the sequences will be much larger (since they were assembled).
 Instead of all the sequencing being 250 bp they could be the size of an entire genome!
 Each of the sequence entries in the FASTA file are typically refereed to as a contig, which means contiguous sequence.

 In an ideal world the assembler would work perfectly and we would have one contig per chromosome in the genome.
 In the case of a typical bacterium (if there is such a thing) this would mean one circular chromosome and maybe a plasmid.
-So if the assembly worked perfect we would see two contigs in our FASTA file.
+So if the assembly worked perfectly we would see two contigs in our FASTA file.
 However, this is very rarely the case (unless we add some sort of long-read technology like pacbio or nanopore sequencing).

 How fragmented your reconstructed genome is usually depends on how many reads you put into your assembler, how large the genome is, and what the architecture and complexity of the genome is like.
 We typically see a genome split into 10's to 100's of contigs for a typical run.

 In the case of SPAdes the FASTA headers are named in a common format.
-Something like "NODE_1_length_263127_cov_73.826513".
+Something like "NODE\_1\_length\_263127\_cov_73.826513".
 The first field is a unique name for the contig (just a numerical value), the next field is the length of the sequence, and the last field is the kmer coverage of that contig (this is different than read coverage which NCBI submissions require).
 Furthermore, the contigs are organized by length where the longest contigs are first.

 * Clean up Spades directory.